micahkepe/micahkepe.github.io/blog/content/vimtutor-sequel/index.md

 The feedback has been tremendous.
 I've received valuable input from the issues tab on GitHub, as well as from Reddit responses and HackerNews comments.
 This feedback has been instrumental in planning further improvements to the project.

-{{ responsive_image(src="traffic.png", alt="GitHub Traffic for vimtutor-sequel", caption="Above: Snapshot of GitHub traffic for vimtutor-sequel showing the top source of traffic from HackerNews with 2,834 views.") }}
+{{ responsive(src="traffic.png", alt="GitHub Traffic for vimtutor-sequel", caption="Above: Snapshot of GitHub traffic for vimtutor-sequel showing the top source of traffic from HackerNews with 2,834 views.", width=60) }}

 <br>